 Poland – Towards top of EU pig production!?

 Poland is rapidly emerging as a key player in EU pig production.
-This congress offers a unique opportunity to understand the structural changes, challenges, and prospects shaping the Polish pig farming sector and their impact on the European and global market.
+The EPP Congress 2026 offered a unique opportunity to understand the structural changes, challenges, and prospects shaping the Polish pig farming sector and their impact on the European and global market.

 2:00 p.m.